11 Ways to Get Better Sleep When You Travel

 5. Travel Pillows

-Fluffy donuts that several people already carry are the best way to prevent neck cramps and stiffness.
-These will make you feel as if your head is supported by soft, mushy clouds instead of your spine and muscles.
+Fluffy donut-shaped pillows are perfect for preventing neck cramps and stiffness.
+They’ll make you feel like your head is held up by soft clouds instead of your spine and muscles.

 6. Eye Masks